 Both sides of the aisles are represented – plaintiff and defense and you are sure to come away with new tools you can put to use immediately.

 Please see the detailed agenda below for all of the details about topics covered.

 Can’t attend?
 This program will be recorded live on April 27 & 29, 2021.
-The recorded package, available in audio or video format and including seminar materials, will be available within two to three weeks after the live program ends.
+The recorded package is available in audio or video format and includes seminar materials.

 Normally held in person, this and all of our programs will be held as multiple part webinars through September of 2021 due to Covid-19.